sarca571ca/horizonxi-lutris/README.md

           1024 - 1gb

 #### Installation
-1. Doanload the Horizon-XI.yaml from the repo.
+1. Download the Horizon-XI.yaml from the repo.
 2. Open Lutris hit the (+)plus in the top left.
 3. Select install from YAML file
 4. Navigate to the .yaml file you downloaded